 Symptoms of COPD include shortness of breath, reduced exercise tolerance, fatigue, and chronic wet cough.
 Unfortunately, there is no cure for COPD, so the condition is terminal.

 Current Treatments of COPD

-The symptoms of COPD include shortness of breath, reduced exercise tolerance, fatigue and chronic wet cough.
-These symptoms are managed by the use of steroids to suppress the immune system.
-Antibiotics are given for recurring infections such as pneumonia.
-The downside of these treatments is that the patient is at increased risk for infections and cancer due to long term suppression of the immune system.
-These medications simply control the symptoms but further weaken the patient as a whole.
-Unfortunately, with this medical model COPD is terminal and will cause disability and death.
+hMedical treatments revolve around around controlling symptoms.
+Steroids are used to suppress the immune system by controlling mucus production and expanding airways.
+Antibiotics are given for recurring lung infections such as pneumonia.
+The downside of these treatments is increased risk for infections like colds and flus, and cancer due to long term suppression of the immune system.
+These medications simply control the symptoms and further weaken the patient’s immune system and lung tissue integrity.
+Unfortunately, this medical model makes COPD terminal.

 Mesenchymal stem cells (MSC’s) are showing promising results for COPD patients, even in advanced patients.
 The mesenchymal stem cells modulate the immune system by inhibiting the overactive chemicals such as IL-6 and enhancing the regulatory T cells.
-The MSC’s stimulate the body’s own regenerative and repair capabilities in the areas of injured tissue.
-The stem cells travel to the lungs via paracrine signaling and begin secreting growth factors and cytokines to begin repair.
+The MSCs stimulate the body’s own regenerative and repair capabilities in the areas of injured tissue.
+The stem cells travel to the lungs via paracrine signaling to secrete growth factors and cytokines to begin repair.
 For more information on how stem cells work see our FAQ page.